Terms of service.

 15.1 When we refer to “in writing” in these Terms, this includes email.

-15.2 Any notice or other communication given by one of us to the other under or in connection with the Contract must be in writing and be delivered personally, sent by pre-paid first class post or other next working day delivery service, or email.
+15.2 Any notice or other communication given by one of us to the other under or in connection with the Contract must be in writing and be delivered personally, sent by pre-paid first class post or other next working day delivery service, or sent by email.

 15.3 A notice or other communication is deemed to have been received: